mikeabiezzi/quick-harvest/README.md

 # WARNING

-This code was written during a hackfest, so basically any bad practice that can be done in code was 100% done.
+This app was born from a hackfest, so basically any bad practice that can be done in code was 100% done.
 Proceed at your own risk.

-Your eyes may bleed.
+## Harvest username and passwords

+Currently the app takes you harvest credentials.
+The credentials are encrypted with a salt, but whoever has access to the salt can decrypt it.
+How much do you trust me?

+# Running the app

+`rails s`